hu-macsy/lama_old/scai/doc/faq.rst

 **Where can I find documentation?**

 We provide two kind of documentation: a user documentation and a developer documentation.
-This user documentation will be build with the library installation with the property BUILD_DOC=ON (default).
-The System Documentation can be found |SysDoc| or you can build it on your own by calling make doxygendoc in your build directory.
+Both can be generated during the build step.
+The user documentation requires a working Sphinx installation, the system documentation is built by doxygen.
+The System Documentation can also be found |SysDoc| online.

 .. |SysDoc| raw:: html

-	<a href="https://test.libama.org/doxygen/index.html" target="_blank"> here </a>
+	<a href="https://libama.org/doxygen/index.html" target="_blank"> here </a>

 Usage
 -----